apigee/istio-mixer-adapter/README.md

 Create an [API Product](https://apigee.com/apiproducts) in your Apigee organization:

-* Give the API Product definition a name ("helloworld" is fine)
+* Give the API Product definition a name (`helloworld` is fine).
-* Make sure the correct environment is checked
+* Make sure the correct environment is checked.
+* Set the Quota to `5` requests every `1` `minute`.
-* Add a Path with the "+Custom Resource" button.
-Set it to "/".
+* Add a Path with the `+Custom Resource` button.
+Set it to `/`.
-* Add an Attribute with the "+Custom Attribute" button.
-Set the key to "istio-services" and the value to "helloworld.default.svc.cluster.local".
+* Add an Attribute with the `+Custom Attribute` button.
+Set the `key` to `istio-services` and the `value` to `helloworld.default.svc.cluster.local`.
 * Save

 Create a [Developer](https://apigee.com/developers)
 * Use any values you want

 Create an [App](https://apigee.com/apps)
-* Give your App a name ("helloworld" is fine)
+* Give your App a name (`helloworld` is fine)
 * Select your developer
-* Add your API Product with the "+Product" button.
+* Add your API Product with the `+Product` button.
 * Save

-Still on the App page, you should now see a "Credentials" section.
-Click the "Show" button under the "Consumer Key" heading.
-Copy the key!
+Still on the App page, you should now see a `Credentials` section.
+Click the `Show` button under the `Consumer Key` heading.
+Copy that key!

 ### Access helloworld with your key

 You should now be able to access the helloworld service in Istio by passing the key you just copied from your Apigee app.
 Just send it as part of the header:

     curl http://$HELLOWORLD_URL/hello -H "x-api-key: {your consumer key}"

 This call should now be successful.

+### Quota: Check your quota (unreleased: nightly build only)

+Remember that Quota you set for 5 requests per minute?
+Let's max it out.

+Make that same request a few more times:

+    curl http://$HELLOWORLD_URL/hello -H "x-api-key: {your consumer key}"

+Or, if you're in a Unix shell, you can use repeat:

+    repeat 10 curl http://$HELLOWORLD_URL/hello -H "x-api-key: {your consumer key}"

+Either way, you should see successful calls then failures that look like this:

+    RESOURCE_EXHAUSTED:apigee-handler.apigee.istio-system:quota exceeded

+(Oh, did you see mixed successes and failures?
+That's OK!
+The Quota system is designed to have very low latency for your requests, so it uses a cache that is _eventually consistent_ with the remote server.
+Client requests don't wait for the server to respond and you could even have inconsistent results for a second or two, but it will be worked out fairly quickly and nobody has to wait in the meantime.)

 ### Bonus: Force JWT authentication

-Update the Istio authentication policy file to set your correct URLs:
+Update the `install/authentication-policy.yaml` file to set your correct URLs:

     jwts:
     - issuer: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/verifyApiKey
       jwks_uri: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/jwkPublicKeys
     - issuer: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/token
       jwks_uri: https://{your organization}-{your environment}.apigee.net/edgemicro-auth/jwkPublicKeys

 The hostname (and ports) for these URLs should mirror what you used for `customer_base` config above, adjust as appropriate if you are using OPDK.